A dual formula for the spectral distance in noncommutative geometry: Introduction

 with

-where the infimum is on all the measures $\gamma$ on $M\times M$ with marginals the measures $\mu_1$ ands $\mu_2$ defining the states $\varphi_1, \varphi_2$ through \eqref{eq:9}.
-The same is true on a locally compact manifold, as soon as it is complete \cite{dAndrea:2009xr}.
+where the infimum is on all probability measures $\gamma$ on $M\times M$ with marginals the measures $\mu_1$ ands $\mu_2$ defining the states $\varphi_1, \varphi_2$ through \eqref{eq:9}.
+Later \cite{dAndrea:2009xr}, we show that \eqref{eq:10} actually holds even for non-compact complete manifolds, with $C^\infty(M)$ in \eqref{eq:oneA} replaced by the algebra of compactly supported smooth functions on $M$, or of smooth Lipschitz functions on $M$ vanishing at infinity.

-For an arbitrary spectral triple $(A, H, D)$, Connes formula \eqref{eq:oneA} provides a generalization of Kantorovich dual formula that makes sense also in the noncommutative framework.
-A natural question is whether there exists a ``pre-dual'' formula, that is a noncommutative version of \eqref{eq:8} or, in other terms, a way to express the spectral distance \eqref{eq:oneA} as an infimum rather than a supremum.
+Connes' formula \eqref{eq:oneA} thus provides a generalization of Kantorovich dual formula to the noncommutative framework.
+In the commutative case, \eqref{eq:8} provides a ``pre-dual'' formula.
+A natural question is whether there exists a similar formula in the noncommutative case, that is a noncommutative version of \eqref{eq:8}.
+In other terms, given an arbitrary spectral triple $(A, H, D)$, is there a way to express the spectral distance \eqref{eq:oneA} as an infimum rather than a supremum?

+The interest is not just theoretical.
+In most of the explicit computations of the spectral distance, one usually ``guesses'' a good upper bound, then shows this is saturated.
+The difficulty is that while any $a\in A$ satisfying the side inequality $\|[D,\pi(a)]\|\leq 1$ gives a lower bound for the spectral distance:

+there is no easy way to obtain an upper bound.
+On the contrary, in the commutative case, any probability measure $\gamma$ on $M\times M$ with marginals $\mu_1$ and $\mu_2$ gives an upper bound for the Wasserstein distance:

+Notice that if upper and lower bounds in \eqref{eq:5} and \eqref{eq:5b} coincide, the distance is actually computed.
+What is missing in the non-commutative case is a formula expressing $d_D$ as an infimum, from which one could easily get upper bounds.

-A first attempt starts with the following observation: on a manifold, the cost function is retrieved as the Wasserstein distance between pure states.
-On an arbitrary spectral triple, replacing states by probability measures on the space $\mathcal{P}(A)$ of pure states, a natural candidate for a pre-dual formula would be the Wasserstein distance $W_D$ on the space $\mathcal{S}(A)$ of states, with cost the spectral distance on pure states (but note that the map from probability measures on $\mathcal{P}(A)$ to $\mathcal{S}(A)$ is surjective but, in general, not injective).
-One shows \cite{Martinetti:2012fk} that $d_D(\varphi, \psi) \leq W_D(\varphi, \psi)$ for any probability measures $\varphi, \psi$ on $\mathcal{P}(A)$, with equality when $\varphi$ and $\psi$ are convex linear combinations of the same two pure states.
+A first attempt in this direction starts with the following observation: on a manifold, the cost function is retrieved as the Wasserstein distance between pure states.
+On an arbitrary spectral triple, replacing states by probability measures on the space $\mathcal{P}(\bar{A})$ of pure states, a natural candidate for a pre-dual formula would be the Wasserstein distance $W_D$ on $\mathcal{S}(\bar A)$, with cost the spectral distance on pure states (but note that the map from probability measures on $\mathcal{P}(\bar A)$ to $\mathcal{S}(\bar{A})$ is surjective but, in general, not injective).
+One shows \cite{Martinetti:2012fk} that $d_D(\varphi_1,\varphi_2) \leq W_D(\varphi_1, \varphi_2)$ for any states $\varphi_1,\varphi_2$, with equality when $\varphi_1$ and $\varphi_2$ are convex linear combinations of the same two pure states.
 However the equality does not hold in general (see the counterexample in \cite{Martinetti:2017}).

 A similar approach is in \cite[Sec.~4.6]{D15}: on the Berezin quantization $A$ of a compact homogeneous $G$-space $M$, with $G$ a connected compact semisimple Lie group, the symbol map associates to every quantum state a unique probability measure on $M$; one can then consider the Wasserstein distance between probability measures and show that it gives a distance on quantum states that is dual to a suitable seminorm on $A$, in the spirit of \eqref{eq:oneA}.